Огромная благодарность

 Paint brushes – dedicated to cake decorating

-Pasta attachment for KA – optional but helpful
+Pasta attachment for KA –

 Small Bowl